srimchi/arduino-arcade/README.md

 ### The Inputs: Potentiometer and Button

 Attach the potentiometer onto a column on the breadboard so that all the legs are in the same column.
 Looking at the image below, the leftmost leg is connected to ground.
-For this project, you should connect the middle leg to analog pin 5 even though in the image it is connected to analog pin 3.
+For this project, you should connect the middle leg to analog pin 5.
 The rightmost leg should be connected to power.

 ![How to connect the potentiometer to the Arduino and to the breadboard](readme_files/potentiometer-breadboard.jpg)

 For the button, you want to position it on your breadboard so that the legs on opposite sides of the button spans a ditch (as shown in the digram).
 One leg should be wired to power; the other leg should be connected to the resistor(in the range of 1 kohm to 10 kohm) and digital pin 10.
 The resistor should be connected to ground.
-This image shows the correct wiring for a button connected to digital pin 2 (instead of pin 10).
+This image shows the correct wiring for a button connected to digital pin 10.

 ![How to connect the button to the Arduino and to the breadboard](readme_files/button-breadboard.png)